Milorad Ulemek: Zemun Clan connection and Đinđić assassination

 On 12 March 2003, some members of JSO who were connected to the notorious Zemun Clan, organized the assassination of Zoran Đinđić, with Ulemek being named the main organizer.
 Following the assassination, Ulemek was named the prime suspect and after 14 months of hiding, he surrendered in May 2004.
 Ulemek claimed that he had been hiding in his house the entire time, which made lot of controversy in public.
 The Đinđić murder trial was the first organised crime trial in Serbia.

 The trial saw widespread threats to the trial chamber, as well as witness intimidation and the murder of a witness.
 The first trial chamber president, Marko Kljajević, left the proceedings in August 2005.
 In verdict by Special Court for Organized Crime in Belgrade Presiding Judge Nata Mesarović, Đinđić's assassination was described as "a political murder, a criminal act aimed against the state", in which police officers and the mafia had joined hands to kill Đinđić and gain political power.
 Ulemek's deputy in the "Red Berets", Zvezdan Jovanović, was convicted of shooting Đinđić.
 Ulemek was sentenced to 40 years in prison for the organization of Đinđić assassination.
 After several trials, Ulemek was sentenced to total of 137 years in prison for his crimes.

 Personal life

 He was married to journalist Maja Luković, with whom he had a daughter.
 Following that relationship, he met Aleksandra Ivanović, with whom he has had three more daughters.

+Books

+While serving his prison sentence, Ulemek wrote 24 books.